deepchecks/deepchecks/deepchecks/vision/suites/README.rst

 List of Prebuilt Suites
 ---------------------------

--  single_dataset_integrity - Runs a set of checks that are meant to detect integrity issues within a single dataset.
--  train_test_leakage - Runs a set of checks that are meant to detect data leakage from the training dataset to the test dataset.
 -  train_test_validation - Runs a set of checks that are meant to validate correctness of train-test split, including integrity, drift and leakage.